jfmolderez/MyReads_Udacity/README.md

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## To run the project
+Install all libraries, run command : npm intall
+Start the local server, run command : npm start
+Open your web browser and go to site indicated (address provided as result of previous command)